 - Teradata Archive/Recovery (ARC) utility

 Because data temperature is assigned at the cylinder level, after initial assignment, data in different partitions of a partitioned table can have different temperatures.

-Data can be moved (migrated) automatically to faster or slower grades of storage as data temperatures change due to changing data access patterns.
+For systems licensed to use Teradata VS, data can be automatically moved (migrated) to faster or slower grades of storage as data temperatures change due to changing data access patterns.